Acute Medical Unit (AMU)

 Physiotherapist’s work alongside occupational therapy and therapy support worker colleagues to provide person specific interventions to aid their mobility, cognition, function and respiratory health.
 Patients are assessed and supported to be safely discharged from hospital with the most appropriate support services and equipment provision.

 Physiotherapists can support with breathlessness management, airway clearance techniques, as well as providing urgent chest physiotherapy interventions to deteriorating patients.
-Our physiotherapy team also provide a service to the emergency department (ED), paediatrics and maternity when required.
+Our Physiotherapy team also provide a service to the emergency department (ED), paediatrics and maternity when required.
 Physiotherapists support other members of the multidisciplinary teams (MDT) to support the management of patients with new tracheostomies, and have a key role in the weaning and decannulation process.
 The team also provide regular education to the respiratory ward in order to best develop staff and improve patient care.

 Orthopaedics